10up/insert-special-characters/README.md

 ## Changelog

-A complete listing of all notable changes to Gutenberg Character Map are documented in [CHANGELOG.md](https://github.com/10up/gutenberg-special-characters/blob/master/CHANGELOG.md).
+A complete listing of all notable changes to Insert Special Characters are documented in [CHANGELOG.md](https://github.com/10up/insert-special-characters/blob/master/CHANGELOG.md).

 ## Like what you see?